VictorUdeme/alx_database/README.md

-This is the readme file for mysql Database project.
+This is the README file for Database(MySQL) project